AlibabaCloudDocs/kms/intl.en-US/API Reference/Secrets/GetSecretValue.md

 If you do not specify a version number or stage label, Secrets Manager returns the secret value of the version marked with ACSCurrent.

-If a Key Management Service \(KMS\) customer master key \(CMK\) is specified to encrypt the secret value, you must have the `kms:Decrypt` permission on the CMK to call this operation.
+If a customer master key \(CMK\) of Key Management Service \(KMS\) is specified to encrypt the secret value, you must have the `kms:Decrypt` permission on the CMK to call the GetSecretValue operation.

 In this example, the value of the `secret001` secret is returned in the `SecretData` parameter, which is `testdata1`.